-Once you have the program installed, to add geospatial information to your plate, you'll need the Georeferencer GDAL plugin.
-To add the Georeferencer GDAL plugin, select PLUGINS > MANAGE AND INSTALL PLUGINS.
+We recommend downloading the Long Term Release version.
+Once you have the program installed, you will need to verify that the plugin, Georeferencer GDAL is currently installed.
+This plugin is found by going to RASTER > GEOREFERENCER in the Raster menu at the top of the page.
+If you do not see the Georeferencer option, add the Georeferencer GDAL plugin, by select going to PLUGINS > MANAGE AND INSTALL PLUGINS.
 Search for GEOREFERENCER GDAL.
 Once you see it in the list, make sure it is installed and that the box is checked to the left of its name.

 Image 1.
 Install the Georeferencer GDAL plugin and check the box next to it.

 Once the plugin is installed, begin a new project and select RASTER > GEOREFERENCER.

 Image 2.
 Open a new project and select RASTER > GEOREFERENCER.

 Once the Georeferencer opens, click on the OPEN RASTER button to choose your terminal procedure.